Skip to main content

 Report concerns about the organisation’s culture of quality care and services.

-Gather and report information about your quality and safety culture* (Outcome 2.3) to your governing body*.
+Gather and report information about your organisation’s quality, safety and inclusion culture (Outcome 2.3) and provide this to your governing body to support their strategic and business planning for workers.
 This information can come from:

-• older people’s care and service documents (Outcome 3.1)
+• older people’s aged care service documents (Outcome 3.1)

 • results from evaluating workers’ performance and how well they’re using the quality system (Outcome 2.9).